harold-fv/Weather-Dashboard/README.md

  ![image](https://user-images.githubusercontent.com/120603153/228978542-867ab7d9-7b4d-460c-b8cb-5999782ab4a1.png)

-2. The user has the option to search ar city by typing it on the search box.
+2. The user has the option to search for a city by typing it on the search box.
 Please see below.

 ![image](https://user-images.githubusercontent.com/120603153/228978757-d829fc01-2c18-4661-9643-cf51758a59be.png)